 - Holds grudges: When you encounter a roadblock, you work with your partner to overcome it.
 However, an emotionally immature partner may hold grudges and squabble over petty issues, often resulting in discontent.

 - Makes no effort to contribute: Do you feel that you are the one making all the efforts in the relationship?
-If your partner is emotionally immature, the love and relationship may feel like one-sided.
+If your partner is emotionally immature, the love and relationship may feel unfulfilling and one-sided.
 Your partner may not do anything without you constantly asking them to do it, making you feel guilty.

 - Shows a lack of commitment: People who are emotionally immature are often unable to commit.
 They cannot continue with relationships and have a history of ending up with a series of short-term relationships.

 - Shows emotional outbursts: People who are emotionally immature may not be able to control their impulses and may explode with rage on the smallest of things.
-They may not be mindful of the words and use abusive words.
+They may not be mindful of the words and use unkind or abusive words.
 They may not be good at handling conflicts.

 How Do You Deal With An Emotionally Immature Partner?

 If you feel your partner is emotionally immature, then you may try the following tips to make your relationship stronger.

 - Make an appointment: Ask your partner when a good time to talk would be and then at the time that they suggest, have your meeting using as much “I” statements as possible.
 For instance, talk about how you would like to work more as a team, asking what you could do to make it easier for them to participate.
 Try not to label them or accuse them as emotionally unavailable, which can make your partner defensive.

 - Realize that your partner has their own story: Realize that for some reason, your partner does not feel “safe”.
 This is usually due to their past failed relationships or even childhood caregivers having been overly critical, shaming, or blaming.
 Try to have compassion for the little boy or girl that your partner has inside of them and work to act from that place of consciousness.